-Ron McCray chairs the Audit Committee.
+Ronald D. McCray chairs the Audit Committee.
 The Audit Committee is responsible for the appointment, compensation and oversight of the independent auditors.
-The Audit Committee also represents the Board in overseeing DallasNews' financial reporting processes, reviewing the Company's enterprise risk management process and policies, and, as part of this responsibility, consults with our independent auditors and with personnel from DallasNews' internal audit and financial staffs with respect to corporate accounting, reporting, risk management and internal control practices.
-The Audit Committee met five times during 2021.
+The Audit Committee also represents the Board in overseeing DallasNews' financial reporting processes, reviewing the Company's enterprise risk management process and policies, including cybersecurity, and, as part of this responsibility, consults with our independent auditors and with personnel from DallasNews' internal audit and financial staffs with respect to corporate accounting, reporting, risk management and internal control practices.
+The Audit Committee met five times during 2023.

 The Board has determined that each member of the Audit Committee meets Nasdaq's financial knowledge and sophistication requirements.
-The Board has also determined that at least one member of the Audit Committee, Ron McCray, meets the SEC criteria of an "audit committee financial expert."
+The Board has also determined that at least one member of the Audit Committee, Ronald D. McCray, meets the SEC criteria of an "audit committee financial expert."